-James Jean is an American indie alt-rock artist and singer-songwriter from Austin, Texas.
-James performs locally and has shared the stage with the likes of Austin-based artists Lauren Diamond, Brandon Wayne DeMaris, Mike Hidalgo (Obsolete Machines) Chris Beall (South Austin Moonlighters), Carson McHone, Shane Smith & The Saints, Jeff Plankenhorn, Scrappy Jud Newcomb, Matt Giles, Ellen Bryant, Ray Prim, Born Again Virgin, The Nightowls, Dossey, Sounds Under Radio and many more.
+James has shared the stage with the likes of Austin-based artists Shane Smith & The Saints, Carson McHone, Natalie Price, Lauren Diamond, Ray Prim, David Hamburger, Kate Howard, Tom Meny, Mike Hidalgo (Obsolete Machines, Matt Gilmour Band), Chris Beall (South Austin Moonlighters), Jeff Plankenhorn (The Resentments), Scrappy Jud Newcomb, Matt Giles, Ellen Bryant, Born Again Virgin, The Nightowls, Dossey, Sounds Under Radio and many more.